Spatial-Data-Science-and-GEO-AI-Lab/percept-vsvi-filter/README.md

 # Commands

+## `mapillary_jpg_download.py`

+Script to download all mapillary street view imagery within a given latitude/longitude boundary 'box'.

+This script is provided as-is.
+The usage of this script, compliance with Mapillary licencing and acceptable use terms, as well as any Internet service provider terms, is entirely your responsibility.

+### Configuration

+This program can be run entirely from the command-line, or it can be configured using a token file and/or a configuration JSON file.

+The following information must be provided in one form or another:
+* Mapillary API access token
+	- (from Developer section of Mapillary, after you Register an Application, copy the 'Client Token' field)
+* Tile cache directory
+* Image sequence download directory
+* Geographic bounding box of imagery to download: west (longitude), south (latitude), east (longitude), north (latitude)

+The command-line reference can be found below.

+#### Token file

+The API token is a secret that should not be shared in code repositories or any publicly-accessible archives.
+It is probably not a good idea to normally provide the token on the command-line because most command shells will save your command history in a file, so you may want to clear that history (e.g. in bash use the command `history -c`) if you do use the `--token` argument.

+If you choose to put your API token into a file then please put it entirely by itself into a single, simple text file.
+You can specify the `--token-file` argument on the command-line to feed it to the program, or simply use the default name `token.txt` and the program will find it in the current directory.

+Do not commit the token file to a repository (e.g. you may want to add the filename to your `.gitignore` if you are using git).

+#### Configuration file

+Tile cache directory, image sequence directory and geographic bounding box can be provided in a JSON file that should look like this:

+    {
+            "bounding_box": {
+                    "west": 4.7149,
+                    "south": 52.2818,
+                    "east": 5.1220,
+                    "north": 52.4284
+            },
+            "tile_cache_dir": "<tile directory>",
+            "seqdir": "<sequence directory>"
+    }

+An example may be found in `examples/greater-amsterdam.json`.

+The `-c` command-line argument can be used to feed the configuration file to the program.

+`tile_cache_dir` and `seqdir` are important because they are the directores to which this script will download the Mapillary tiles GeoJSON files and the actual street view imagery sequences, respectively.

+### Examples

+* Assuming your API token is saved in `token.txt`:
+  - `./mapillary_jpg_download.py -c examples/greater-amsterdam.json`
+* Assuming your API token is saved in `mytoken.txt`:
+  - `./mapillary_jpg_download.py -c examples/greater-amsterdam.json --token-file mytoken.txt`
+* Fully command-line:
+  - `./mapillary_jpg_download.py --token 'MLY...' --tile-cache-dir tiles --seqdir seqs --west 4.7 --south 52.2 --east 5.12 --north 52.4`
+* Reduce number of retries to 6, will stop running if free disk space falls below 50GB, and will store failed-to-download image IDs in a file:
+  - `./mapillary_jpg_download.py -c examples/greater-amsterdam.json --num-retries 6 --required-disk-space 50 --failed-imgid-file list-of-failed-imgids.txt`

+### Usage

+    mapillary_jpg_download.py [--configfile FILENAME] [options]

+    options:
+      -h, --help               show this help message and exit --configfile FILENAME, --config FILENAME, -c FILENAME
+                               Configuration file to process
+      --quiet, -q              Run in quiet mode
+      --overwrite, -O          Overwrite any existing output file --tile-cache-dir DIR     Directory in which to store the Mapillary GeoJSON tiles cache --tile-list-file FILE    Work on the listed tiles only, identified by tile cache filename, 1 per line --imgid-file FILE        Only download the Mapillary image IDs found in this file (1 ID listed per line) --failed-imgid-file      Record failed-to-download Mapillary image IDs into this file (for later use with --imgid-file) --seqdir DIR             Directory in which to store street view imagery sequences (a large amount of image data) --token TOKEN            Mapillary API token (see Developers help for Mapillary) --token-file FILE        Alternatively, read the token from this file (with the token written on a single line) --required-disk-space    Will stop run less than this number in gigabytes is available. (default: 100) --num-retries NUM        Number of times to retry if there is a network failure. (default: 8) --west LON               Western boundary (longitude)
+      --south LAT              Southern boundary (latitude)
+      --east LON               Eastern boundary (longitude)
+      --north LAT              Northern boundary (latitude)

 ## `make_tiles_db.py`

 Take the GeoJSON tiles database (obtained from Mapillary) and condense it into a pickled database.
 Not strictly necessary, but makes further processing commands much faster on large imagery collections.